awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 ## Adding an attribute<a name="add-attribute"></a>

 You can add custom attributes at instance registration time using the container agent or manually, using the AWS Management Console\.
-For more information about using the container agent, see [Amazon ECS Container Agent Configuration Parameters](ecs-agent-config.md#ecs-instance-attributes)\.
+For more information about using the container agent, see [Amazon ECS container agent configuration parameters](ecs-agent-config.md#ecs-instance-attributes)\.

 **To add custom attributes using the console**